varun325/React/README.md

   - ```javascript
     // if you have multiple variable which need state update, you could ideally call three different hooks to achieve that and that is completely fine.
+    //This in a way binds all of these variable's states into one state and change in one will require change in all.
     //But in case you want to do it using a single useState hook, you could do sommething like this:

     const [userInput, setUserInput] = useState({